department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/discovery/health-chat-discovery.md

         - You feel ill and unsure about going to an emergency room or clinic
         - You have a reaction to a medication
         - You have questions about your prescriptions
-        - You need medical advice for a minor injury or illness, such as: allergies, cough/cold, fever, ear ache, sore throat, etc.
+        - Minor health issues such as: allergies, cough/cold, fever, ear ache, sore throat, etc.
+        - Requests such as: finding facilities, scheduling appointments, refilling prescriptions, and sending non-urgent messages to health care teams
 - **What does a Veteran need to know about this?**

 ## SME Interview(s)